sunlightlabs/echelon/README.md

 of a vector is the entity id from datomic for the being.
 The second element of the vector is a list of strings which correspond to the various names that representations associated with the being possess.
-As we can see above, "AETNA INC." "AETNA", "Aetna INC." and "Aetna,Inc." are all associated with the same being, while "AETNA INC.
+As we can see above, `"AETNA INC."`, `"AETNA"`, `"Aetna INC."` and `"Aetna,Inc."` are all associated with the same being, while `"AETNA INC.
-(Formerly, AETNA LIFE & CASUALTY)" has it's own being.
+(Formerly, AETNA LIFE & CASUALTY)"` has it's own being.

 There are currently three resolution steps.
 The first and simplest relies on a checkbox on the lobbying forms which indicates that the